itsthatguy/generator-devbox/README.md

 ### Link it!

-We need to be able to use the generator, so make sure you link it
+We need to be able to use the generator, so make sure you use the following commands to link it

 ```
 cd generator-devbox